 ISC^2 East Bay Chapter, 2017, presentation on security career survival.

 Racing drones, you may have seen drones on the news or on the net before but many still don’t know about racing drones.
 Racing drones are super fast, 200mph/321kph.
-I started a project to build a racing drone a few years ago and it turned into a hobby so I moved the information to it’s own site.
-Have a look if your interested, multirotordreams.com.
-The Videos tab is a great place to see what a racing drone looks like.
+I started a project to build a racing drone a few years ago.
+My YouTube channel has some videos of my flights that I have recorded.
 Always interested to fly with anyone in the SF Bay Area or help answer any questions about security or drones you may have.
 Fantastic technology.

 Victorian science, I have listened to many prevailing theories science has to offer around the mechanics of the universe and find them wholly unsatisfactory, Big Bang Theory, Dark Matter/Energy, etc. To understand where this wellspring of incoherent theories originated, I decided to go back to the science of old, the Victorian age.
 I thought understanding the foundations for modern theories would provide me better insight into the basis for prevailing theories.
 Did I learn anything new?
 Absolutely!
 Perhaps I will share more someday.
 The mix of history and science is both fascinating and rewarding.